eferrea/BCI-Master/README.md

 At the end both in Linux and Windows, copy the config.txt contained in the TrackM folder into the folder containing your executable.

-**VRPN matlab client and server for BCImat**
+**VRPN Matlab client and server for BCImat**

 The BCImat framework is a Matlab program that uses Matlab executable (mex) versions of the VRPN client and server applications to exchange information with the task controller.
 Here, we provide precompiled versions of the vrpn_server.cpp and vrpn_client.cpp for 64 bit Matlab both in Mac and Windows.
-If they do not work, the vrpn_server.cpp and vrpn_client.cpp cointained in ./BCI-mat/mex folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
+If they do not work, the vrpn_server.cpp and vrpn_client.cpp contained in ./BCI-mat/mex folder need to be mexed with the vrpn library (vrpn.lib) (see mexVrpnServerAndClient.m example on how to do it on Windows and Mac).
 Please note that for a 64 bit Matlab version a 64 bit version of vrpn.lib needs to be built.
-Please also note that in Windows for successsfully obtaining the Matlab executable of the vrpn server and client, the vrpn.lib needs to be build with the Runtime library Multi-threaded DLL (/MD).
+Please also note that in Windows for successfully obtaining the Matlab executable of the VRPN server and client, the vrpn.lib needs to be built with the Runtime library Multi-threaded DLL (/MD).

 Here, vrpn version 7.33 in Windows and Mac was tested.

 **Running the full BCI loop (TrackM + BCImat)**

-1. Edit the provided configuration file by entering a name for the Tracker (mouse pointer in this case) implemented in the task controller (trackM) followed by @*<server_address>*.
-Also a name for the Tracker (output of the BCI decoder) implemented in the BCI server is needed and followed by @<client_address>.
-Here TrackerTC and TrackerBCI are used as names followed by their IP adresses.
-They specify the adresses of the computers were the task controller and the BCImat framework run.
+1. Edit the provided configuration file by entering a name for the Tracker (mouse pointer in this case) implemented in the task controller (TrackM) followed by @*<server_address>*.
+Also, a name for the Tracker (output of the BCI decoder) implemented in the BCI server is needed and followed by @<client_address>.
+Here TrackerTC and TrackerBCI are used as names followed by their IP addresses.
+They specify the addresses of the computers where the task controller and the BCImat framework run.
-Note that the task controller streams the information of the mouse pointer (*TrackerTC*) by implementing a vrpn server to the BCI framework and read the information provided by the BCI framework (via *TrackerBCI*) by implementing a vrpn client.
+Note that the task controller streams the information of the mouse pointer (*TrackerTC*) by implementing a VRPN server to the BCI framework and reads the information provided by the BCI framework (via *TrackerBCI*) by implementing a vrpn client to update the position of the controlled cursor.
-Also a name of a port needs to be added to avoid conflictts when task controller and BCI framework run on the same computer.
+A name of a port needs to be added to avoid conflicts when the task controller and BCI framework run on the same computer.
 The provided entry <6666> can be left unchanged.
-Also the number of dots per inch for the specific used screen should be specified for pixel to mm conversions (not critical) In summary the configuration file should look like that:
+Also, the number of dots per inch for the specific screen resolution should be specified for pixel to mm conversions (not critical)
+In summary, the configuration file should look like that (when TrackM and BCImat run on the same computer):

 IP_address_server = TrackerTC@127.0.0.1
 IP_address_client = TrackerBCI@127.0.0.1